tristansoler/sfdr_report_generator/README.md

 - Standardized SFDR disclosures
 - Data visualizations for key metrics
 - Formatted tables for investments and sector distributions
-- Responsive HTML layout with company-specific styling
+- Responsive HTML layout with EU guidance-specific styling

 ## Internal Use and Sharing